Back to Guides

 WestJet annual round-trip companion vouchers can’t be used for business class

 The WestJet annual round-trip companion voucher can be used for travel anywhere in WestJet’s network without any blackout periods.
-The flight must be marketed and operated by WestJet, WestJet Encore, and/or WestJet Link, and vouchers aren’t valid on WestJet Vacations, charters, or with any codeshare or interline partners, such as Delta.
+The flight must be marketed and operated by WestJet, WestJet Encore, and/or WestJet Link, and vouchers aren’t valid on WestJet Vacations, charters, or with any codeshare or interline partners, such as Delta and Korean Air.

 The annual round-trip companion voucher must be applied to a booking that includes the member whose account the voucher is attached to.
 Vouchers are non-transferable, and only one may be applied per booking.